Amchakkah/mchakkah-git-demo/READE.md

-welcome to Valaxy Git DeM
+#Welcome to Valaxy Git DeM
-things need repOS
+  #things need repOS

   -LICence
   -gitignore file
   -Finally repo name
+#Getting to docker! this is so large MDR